FaithKamaraju/FaithKamaraju/README.md

   2. Work on Northlight engine (Remedy Games) as a Rendering Engineer.
   3. Work on Decima Engine (Kojima Prod/Guerilla Games) as a Rendering Engineer.

 I have been studying graphics programming and game engine development for a year now.
-I still have a lot to learn but I have never been more pumped and excited in my own life.
-I'm working on a learning project - a toy game engine called "Rose".
-Its still development and its codebase is me experimenting with everything.
-I constantly rewrite and refactor the code.
-But I'm also making a lot of notes, notes that will help me write a production game engine I plan to call "Lumina" (Destiny 2 reference!).
+I still have a lot to learn but I have never been more pumped and excited in my life.
+I'm working on a learning project - a toy game engine called "Lumina".
+Its still in development and its codebase is me experimenting with everything.
+I constantly rewriting and taking a lot of notes!

 📍 Windsor, Ontario
 ---
 ## 📖👩‍💻 Currently Learning

 - Vulkan
+- PBR and extensions
-- Game engine architecture
+- Game engine architecture (For a bigger picture)
 - Renderer and RHI architecture
 - Scenegraphs and ECS implementations